-Law 19,628 regulates the protection of personal data without establishing separate regulations for special categories of data, except for sensitive data, for which it establishes special sources of lawfulness.
+Law 19,628 regulated the protection of personal data without establishing separate regulations for special categories of data, except for sensitive data, for which it establishes special sources of lawfulness.

-The following is a brief comparison of the changes introduced by the bill in relation to the current Law 19,628:
+The following is a brief comparison of the changes introduced by the new law in relation to Law No.19,628:

 Special categories